dperetti/Django-SmartDBStorage/README.txt

 * Files are saved in chunks in order to limit memory usage.

 * Original file names are preserved : no more logo_1.jpg, logo_2.jpg, logo_3.jpg "behind the scene" renames.
-Files a renamed to /some_unique_id/original_file_name.ext.
+(Files are renamed to /some_unique_id/original_file_name.ext)

 * Files can be extracted to another File Storage when accessed from the web or be served directly from the database. (not recommended, but useful for debugging purposes)